Finding a reliable tradesman to carry out work on your home can be difficult, especially when trying to keep the costs down.

 It's not just cost you need to consider but also their availability.

-According to new research from the Federation of Master Builders (FMB), homeowners should expect to wait at least four months for a reputable builder to start their project begins or risk working with a cowboy.
+According to new research from the Federation of Master Builders (FMB), homeowners should expect to wait at least four months for a reputable builder to start their project or risk working with a cowboy.

 Their research also reveals an alarming number of people don’t ask their builders for essentials such as a contract or references before hiring them.